Skip to Content

 AuroraWatch website predicts spectacular Northern Lights displays

-8 August 2000
+Tuesday 8 August 2000

 A prestigious national award has been presented to the Green Chemistry Network at the University of York for its work to promote environmental best practice in the chemical community.

-Eight honoured by University of York
+Eight Honoured by University of York

-The honorary degree of Doctor of the University will be conferred on eight distringuished people by the University of York's Chancellor, Dame Janet Baker CH DBE, at degree ceremonies on 13 and 14 July.
+The honorary degree of Doctor of the University will be conferred on eight distinguished people by the University of York's Chancellor, Dame Janet Baker CH DBE, at degree ceremonies on 13 and 14 July.

-28 April 2000
+Friday 28 April 2000

 Mark Tully, former BBC India correspondent, will be giving this year's JB and WB Morrell Memorial Address on Toleration held at the University of York.

-28 April 2000
+Friday 28 April 2000

 The unique University of York spin-off company York EMC Services (YES Ltd) opens its newly-purchased test laboratory in Scotland next week.
 (Tuesday 2 May).

-20 April 2000
+Thursday 20 April 2000

-10 April 2000
+Monday 10 April 2000

 The Princess Royal will visit leading researchers in the University of York's Biology department on Wednesday 12 April.
 She will hear about work in cancer research, using plants as factories and the encouragement of spin-off companies from the University via its 'bioincubator'.

-23 March 2000
+Thursday 23 March 2000

 The University of York has appointed the New Music Players as its Ensemble in Residence from October 2000.

-15 March 2000
+Wednesday 15 March 2000

 Scientists have long been interested in designing machines to produce artificial speech.
 Phoneticians and linguists are now making this possible and a public lecture by Professor John Local will explore the techniques which have been employed over the last 200 years in trying to produce machines that would speak.

-8 March 2000
+Wednesday 8 March 2000

 The biggest fish in the world, the charismatic, docile, but little-known whale shark is at the centre of a project which breaks new ground in marine conservation.

-2 March 2000
+Thursday 2 March 2000

 The Department of Biology at the University of York has scored 24 out of 24 in the official Subject Review (formerly known as Teaching Quality Assessment), which was carried out this week.
-The score is York's fourth 'perfect' score and continues the University's superb marks for Subject Review, which have led to its dominating the university teaching 'league tables' in recent years.

-22 February 2000
+Tuesday 22 February 2000

 The mobile phone masts that now disfigure much of the landscape could become a thing of the past.
 Thanks to a leap forward in scientific thinking, they may be replaced by airships, or small pilot-less light aircraft, beaming down a new generation of radio communications.

-17 February 2000
+Thursday 17 February 2000

-15 February 2000
+Tuesday 15 February 2000

 Four leading British universities have announced their intention to form a partnership with four American universities in order to take advantage of the growing global markets in teaching and research.

-10 February 2000
+Thursday 10 February 2000

 A team of archaeologists has recently completed one of the most unusual rescue operations ever attempted.
 Instead of neat trenches or sharpened trowels, this expedition was mounted entirely at the click of a mouse and the hum of a computer terminal.

-15 February 2000
+Thursday 10 February 2000

 The Department of Psychology at the University of York has scored a perfect 24 out of 24 in the official Subject Review (formerly known as Teaching Quality Assessment), which was carried out this week.
-The score continues York's high marks for Subject Review, which have led to its dominating the university teaching 'league tables' in recent years.

-31 January 2000
+Monday 31 January 2000

 The Department of Health Studies at the University of York has scored 21 out of 24 in the official Subject Review (formerly known as Teaching Quality Assessment), which was carried out last week.

-26 January 2000
+Wednesday 26 January 2000

 Seamus Heaney, announced winner of the Whitbread Book of the Year Award on 25 January, will give a special poetry reading at the University of York today.
 The reading, his second at the University in the last four years, will be in aid of the newly launched 'Friends of the University of York Library'.

-24 January 2000
+Monday 24 January 2000

 Electronics experts at the University of York hope their knowledge can help African countries to get access to the modern world's fastest-growing communications tool, the Internet.